Springbooter/SquareIt/README.md

 #### Description

-Saves and gets a number from an mySQL database and squares it.
+Saves and gets a number from a mySQL database and squares it.

 The project have two rest-services which saves and gets a number from a database.
 One rest-service saves a number that is supplied